• Skip to primary navigation

 12

-Banana almond butter muffins are made without wheat or refined sugar by using healthy ingredients like oat flour, honey, yogurt, and flax meal.
-All of this good stuff and they still have a great texture, are high in protein and absolutely delicious!
+Banana almond butter muffins are made without wheat or refined sugar by using natural ingredients like oat flour, honey, yogurt, and flax meal.
+All of this good stuff and they still have great texture and are absolutely delicious!

 Ingredients